 Air Force Basic Training Prep - The Reporting Statement

-At various times throughout your Air Force career, you'll be required to "report" to a military superior.
-"Reporting" is a very old military custom.
-To be truthful, however, (with the exception of basic training), today's Air Force is a little more relaxed, and there are only certain instances when one is required to "report."
+At various times throughout your Air Force career, especially if a cadet in ROTC or USAFA, or attending Basic Military Training, you'll be required to "report" to a military superior.
+"Reporting" is an old military custom.
+To be truthful, however, (with the exception of basic training, officer candidate training), today's Air Force is a little more relaxed, and there are only certain instances when one is required to "report."

 In today's Air Force, one is usually required to "report," anytime they are directed, officially, to see the commanding officer, or sometimes the first sergeant, or even sometimes their supervisor (usually when the subordinate is in trouble), or when reporting to boards, such as a Senior Airman Below-the-Zone Promotion Board, or an Airman or NCO of the Quarter Recognition Program Board.